ZubeyirOflaz/mcp_server_for_databricks/README.md

 *   Python (version 3.x recommended)
 *   `uv` (Python package installer and virtual environment manager).
 You can install it following the instructions at https://github.com/astral-sh/uv.
 *   `databricks-cli` installed and accessible in your system\'s PATH.
+### **Important Note:** The databricks_cli available from pypi has the version 0.18 which is quite old and not supported for this project.
+To install the latest version of databricks_cli, please go to the official Databricks page and follow the directions

 ### Installation